Growing Pains or Lyme Disease?

 When “growing pains” is wrong, children can go months without the right diagnosis.

-Understanding the difference between growing pains and Lyme disease can prevent months of missed diagnosis while a treatable infection continues to affect joints and function.
+Understanding the difference between growing pains and Lyme disease can prevent missed diagnosis while a treatable infection continues to affect joints and function.

 For a full overview of symptom patterns, see our